mkmathur/wedding-guest-list/docs/UI_MOCKUP.md

    - Quick actions on hover
    - Drag between categories

-3. **Scenarios:**
+3. **Events:**
-   - Click to load a scenario
+   - Click to load an event
-   - Quick comparison view
+   - Apply event to current view
-   - Save current filters as new scenario
+   - Save current filters as new event

 ## Mobile Adaptation